Linuxury/Arch-Linux/README.md

 > For Additional Packages you could search by typing " **/&#32;**".

-### C. At first boot into your desktop environment.
+### C. At first, boot into your desktop environment.

 Now that you have completed the initial installation and are on your desktop environment of choice, there are a few things to attend to before you call it a day.